devizer/jlab/README.md

 SimpleSysInfo, ConnectionMetadataReader
 ===
-we need to know human readable database structure and environment on proudction
+we need to know human readable database structure and environment on production